XiongPengNUS/rsome/docs/_site/get_start.md

                 is generated if the option is True. params : dict
                 A dictionary that specifies parameters of the selected solver.
-                So far the argument only applies to Gurobi and MOSEK.
+                So far the argument only applies to Gurobi, CPLEX, and MOSEK.

 It can be seen that the user needs to specify the `solver` argument for selecting the solver interface when calling the `solve()` method.
 The current version RSOME uses the default LP solver if  `solver=None` or `solver=lpg_solver`.
 Warnings will be raised if second-order cone constraints or integer variables appearing in the model.
-For such models, please activate other solvers by specifying the `solver` parameter to be the values in the table below.
+For such models, please use other solvers by specifying the `solver` parameter to be the values in the table below.

 | Solver | License  type | RSOME interface |Integer variables| Second-order cone constraints|
 |:-------|:--------------|:----------------|:------------------------|:---------------------|